maltesermailo/android_kernel_pantah/Documentation/filesystems/fscrypt.rst

   - FSCRYPT_POLICY_FLAG_IV_INO_LBLK_64: See `IV_INO_LBLK_64
     policies`_.
 This is mutually exclusive with DIRECT_KEY and is not supported on v1 policies.
+  - FSCRYPT_POLICY_FLAG_WRAPPED_KEY: See `Wrapped keys`.
+This flag denotes that a wrapped key needs to be for files with this policy.

 - For v2 encryption policies, ``__reserved`` must be zeroed.